Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 Once you have your plan in place, there may be licensing, registration and tax accounts that you will need to set up.
 Our business start-up guide will give you more information on the basic steps to follow when starting a business.

 Business start-up guide

-Choose your language below to read more titles from the Canada Business Ontario multilingual collection:
+Choose your language below to read more titles from the Small Business Services multilingual collection:

 Your business may need licences and permits from the federal, provincial and municipal levels of government.